Torch Inference Service

 Environment Variables

-- Description: The source of the model
+- Description: The Model ID of the model to pre-load

 - Default: None